 While these types of buildings keep architects with a full-time job, they do have drawbacks on the overall area development.
 As we progress in technology, the need for resources will rise, and these buildings will soon be commonplace.

 An architect envisioning their work is one thing, but explaining the vision to a client is quite another.
 Architects are accustomed to using drawings or 3-D models to show off their designs.
 Now people can put on a headset to enter the virtual world of a building that only exists as a concept.

 With VR, clients and architects alike can take walks through a building still in the planning phases.
 The purpose is to experience the building before completion to weed out any miscommunications or early problems.
 VR can even take people through every construction phase to see how everything will be done.

-The magic of VR is in flexibility and the user's creativity.
+The magic of VR is in flexibility and the user’s creativity.
 Adding sunlight to the experience could change everything.
 It’s even possible to add virtual people who move around in the same patterns as real people in similar buildings.
-Seeing how people interact in the virtual building can help with early decision-making.
+Seeing how people interact in the virtual building and how they create a virtual tour can help with early decision-making.